ohshitgorillas/ReducedReachKBLayer/README.md

 ### Numpad Layer
-The numpad layer is accessed by holding Caps Lock + 'z':
+The numpad layer is accessed by holding ⇪ + 'z':
 1. '7', '8', and '9' map to themselves
 2. 'u', 'i', 'o' map to '4', '5', '6'
 3. 'j', 'k', 'l' map to '1', '2', '3'